Ask Slashdot: Why Do So Many of You Think Carrying Cash Is 'Dangerous'?

 If you encounter a criminal, losing couple of hundred bucks is the least of your concerns.
 You want to quickly give criminals enough value to persuade them to leave you and your harder to replace possessions alone.
 Just don't show large amounts of cash in public.

-Cash used to be dangerous (Score:3)
+Cash used to be dangerous (Score:5, Interesting)

 100 years ago, there was no such thing as plastic and checks were untrustworthy.
 To buy most things, you had to carry cash.
 Worse, banks were not open 24/7, and was inconvenient.
 Say you go on vacation.
 A good vacation now a day can easily cost you $1000 a week, plus transportation.
 Say $2,500 for a two week vacation.
 Family of four, double that to $5,000.